-This will tell your date that you were truly interested and may plant the seed of enthusiasm for future dates.
+This informs your date that you were interested and plants the seed of enthusiasm for future dates.

 The point here is that you are going to have to use the process of elimination by trying to do things totally different in order to get to the heart of the problem.

 Get the very best dating advice straight to your inbox!